aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/simple-drawing/_index.md

 - add layer to psd
 schemas:
 - type: TechArticle
-  headline: How to Draw Rectangle in PSD with Aspose.PSD for Java
+  headline: Draw and Save a Rectangle in a PSD using Aspose.PSD for Java
   description: Learn how to draw rectangle in PSD files using Aspose.PSD for Java.
     This guide shows step‑by‑step code, adding layers, server‑side image processing and shape drawing.